abbodi1406/BatUtil/W10UI/README.md

 1 = do not install EdgeChromium with Enablement Package or Cumulative Update
 2 = alternative workaround to skip EdgeChromium with Cumulative Update only

+* SkipWebView
+do not install Edge WebView with Cumulative Update

 * wim2esd
 convert install.wim to install.esd, if the target is a distribution
 warning: the process will consume very high amount of CPU and RAM resources